YouKnow74/StadiumSpotter-FE/README.md

 The Stadium Reservation Application: is a web-based platform that facilitates the process of conducting reservation.
 It provides two distinct user roles: Admin, reservation customer, each with specific functionalities tailored to their roles.

 ### Admin User:
 As an Admin user, the user has an access authority to a comprehensive reservation categories created by the user.
 User can add, edit, view details, and delete reservation.
 Additionally, has a dedicated section to manage reservation, enabling admin team to add, edit, view details and delete reservation made by the users.
-Furthermore, they can add new item to sport categories to enhance the diversity of available categories of sport type.
-Existing Sport types are: indoor and outdoor sports.
+Furthermore, they can add new item to album categories to enhance the diversity of available categories of album type.
+Existing album types are: indoor and outdoor albums.

 ### Customer as a User:
 Customers are users who can create their own reservation and submit reservation request to reservation team.
 They have the capability to manage their own reservation, as well as review extra communities provided along with reservation.
 By selecting their option of reservation, customers can monitor the progress of reservation and stay informed about payment status or the price of reservation.
 Customers can also select the date of their reservation, enabling them to control the date of the reservation.